 Over the years, the department worked with the County Extension office, Nutrition Council, Diabetic Council, Safety Council and the Department of Agriculture.

 A seafood association from Shreveport, La., once asked the department to demonstrate the preparation and handling of seafood.
-The Home Service advisors also tested new seasonings for the Cudahy packing house, and tested ConAgra’s Healthy Choice line of frozen foods when they were in the development stage.
+The Home Service advisors also tested new seasonings for the Cudahy packing house.
+And they tested ConAgra’s Healthy Choice line of frozen foods in the products’ development stage.